Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Power outages are the biggest threat to this system no longer working since the Vtech DM221 audio baby monitor does not have a backup battery, and needs to be plugged into an outlet directly in order to function.

 No more fine tweaking settings, audio levels, or sensitivity settings.
 Just turn it on, let it automatically link up to the baby unit, and you’re all set.
 It also comes with 5 Level sound indicator bars.

 The moment you turn the unit on and plug in the base unit, it automatically syncs and connects seamlessly without any extra steps on your end.

-The nightlight on this unit has adjustable settings.
-You can set it to turn on with noise or to just be on, though it will shut off after 15 minutes of inactivity.
+The night light on this unit has adjustable settings.
+Make sure to set it to turn on with noise or to just be on, though it will shut off after 15 minutes of inactivity.

 No Backup Battery in Baby Unit

 The base unit for this model is also a direct wall plug-in, with no back-up battery in case of power outages or outlet failures.